PhD Degree Requirements and Timeline

 After you have registered, assembled the committee, and written the prospectus, you will discuss your prospectus in a colloquium with the members of your dissertation committee.

-At the colloquium, committee members generally give feedback on the scope and length of the project and discuss time to degree particulars.
+You must successfully complete your colloquium by the week that grades are due (for fall: 3rd week of December; for spring 3rd week of May).
+After the colloquium, committee members generally give feedback on the scope and length of the project and discuss time to degree particulars.
 After the colloquium, you or your dissertation director will submit the approved prospectus along with the completed Prospectus Colloquium Report form to the DGS Office, as described above under “Registration and Forms.”

 If you make any major substantive changes to the approved prospectus or to the subsequent dissertation (including a change of direction, focus, methods, or materials covered), the dissertation director, at her discretion, may ask for a revised prospectus and request that you follow all the above procedures again.